RTEMS/rtems-docs/cpu-supplement/arm.rst

 ============

 A flat 32-bit memory model is supported.
-The board support package must take care about the MMU if necessary.
+The board support package must take care of initializing the MMU if necessary.

 Interrupt Processing
 ====================